dev-kanishk/FTlabs_task/README.md

 ---
 ## Rest-API end-point

-Making get request for a list of members and their respective activity periods. <br/>
+Making a get request for the list of members and their respective activity periods. <br/>

 * `/activity_record/members/` <br/>